O Captain! My Captain! by Walt Whitman – Complete Poem Explanation | Summary & Analysis

 1. O Captain! my Captain! our fearful trip is done,

-👉 The poet calls out to his captain and says that their long and dangerous journey has finally ended.
+👉 The poet calls out to his captain and says that their long, difficult, and dangerous journey has finally come to an end.
+The struggles, hardships, and challenges faced during the voyage are now over.

 2. The ship has weather’d every rack, the prize we sought is won,

-👉 He explains that the ship has survived every storm and difficulty, and they have achieved the victory they wanted.
+👉 He explains that the ship has successfully survived every storm, danger, and obstacle.
+After enduring many hardships, it has achieved the victory and goal for which everyone had worked so hard.

 3. The port is near, the bells I hear, the people all exulting,